SFU-Archives/atom-guidelines-processing-resources/archival-description/overview.md

 # Archival Description Data Entry
 [SFU AtoM](https://atom.archives.sfu.ca) follows the [Canadian Rules for Archival Description (RAD)](http://www.cdncouncilarchives.ca/archdesrules.html) and uses the RAD data entry template for **Archival description** records.

-This page lists each AtoM field in its order of appearance and its **obligation status** (mandatory or not) at each level of description.
+This page lists each AtoM field in its order of appearance and gives its **obligation status** at each level of description.
 Field names link to individual entries that provide more detailed guidance.

 These guidelines were initially prepared by SFU Archives in 2015 in Word / pdf form.
-They were reviewed with minor revisions and reformatting for this GitHub site.
-The guidelines reflect the Archives' decisions and choices, and SFU Special Collections' practices may diverge in places.
+They were reviewed with minor revisions and reformatting for this GitHub site in 2022.
+The guidelines reflect the Archives' decisions and choices; SFU Special Collections' practices may diverge in places.

 Key to **obligation status** abbreviations:
-- MA = Mandatory; core field must be entered.
+- MA = Mandatory – core field, must be entered.
-- RE = Required; use if aiming at a full description.
+- RE = Required – use if aiming at a full description.
-- IA = If applicable; required if the element applies to the particular records.
+- IA = If applicable – required if the element applies to the particular records under description.
-- OP = Optional; use for more detail if desired.
+- OP = Optional – use for more detail if desired.
 - NA = Not applicable at the indicated level of description; do not use.
-- DN = Do not use; Archives' policy decision to not use.
+- DN = Do not use – reflect an Archives' policy decision.

-Note that the Archives typically aims a **full** description only at the **fonds** and **series** levels; at the **file** and **item** levels we generally provide only **partial** descriptions (= core set of **mandatory** fields).
+Note that the Archives typically aims a **full** description only at the fonds and series levels; **we typically provide only partial descriptions at the file and item levels** (= core set of mandatory fields).
+See the entry for [Level of description](level-of-description.md).
 For a more visual representation, download the [Archival Description Checklist: Obligation Status by Level of Description (pdf)](../downloads/checklist-obligation-status.pdf).

 ### Contents
 - [Title and statement of responsibility area](#title-area)